jranaraki/installingRWeka/README.md

 ## Step 2
 Open RStudio or R and copy and paste the following command into console and hit *Enter*
  - install.packages("rJava")

+## Step 3
+Copy and paste the following command to check the current version of Java on your machine
+ - java -version

+If the output values are less the ones in the following, go to **Step 4**, otherwise, go to **Step 5** openjdk version "1.8.0_171"
+ OpenJDK Runtime Environment (build 1.8.0_171-8u171-b11-2~14.04-b11) OpenJDK 64-Bit Server VM (build 25.171-b11, mixed mode)

+## Step 4
+RWeka requires at least Java version 8,